Azure/apim-landing-zone-accelerator/scenarios/workload-genai/README.md

 | [Managing spikes with PAYG](./capabilities/manage-spikes-with-payg/README.md) | Manage spikes in traffic by routing traffic to PAYG endpoints when a PTU is out of capacity. |
 | [Adaptive rate limiting](./capabilities/rate-limiting/README.md) | Dynamically adjust rate-limits applied to different workloads|
 | [Tracking token usage](./capabilities/usage-tracking//README.md) | Record the token consumption for usage tracking and attribution|

-### Upcoming capabilities

-*Note: These capabilites will be launched post MSFT build*

-- Elegant way of rate limiting by tokens for both streaming and non-streaming Azure OpenAI endpoints.
-- Usage and token tracking within Application insights for both streaming and non-streaming Azure OpenAI endpoints.

 ### Test/Demo setup